-James J. Sandman was appointed president of the Legal Services Corporation in January, 2011, bringing more than three decades of legal experience to LSC.
+James J. Sandman has been president of the Legal Services Corporation since 2011.
 He was with Arnold & Porter LLP from 1977 to 2007 and served as the firm’s managing partner from 1995 to 2005.
 From 2007 to 2011, he was general counsel for the District of Columbia Public Schools.

 Sandman previously served as chairman of the board of Whitman-Walker Health and as a member of the boards of the Neighborhood Legal Services Program of the District of Columbia, the International Senior Lawyers Project, the NALP Foundation for Law Career Research and Education, Wilkes University, and the University of Pennsylvania Law School.
 He also has served on the scholarship selection committee of the Minority Corporate Counsel Association.

 Sandman is a summa cum laude graduate of Boston College, where he was elected to Phi Beta Kappa, and received his law degree cum laude from the University of Pennsylvania, where he served as executive editor of the law review and was elected to the Order of the Coif.
 He began his legal career as a law clerk to Judge Max Rosenn of the U.S. Court of Appeals for the Third Circuit.